You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 What do you think about the possibility of working on this project?
 (Listen for enthusiastic comments about your topic, book or area of expertise.
 Or does the publicist sound like she’s just trying to hustle another job?)

 Do you have any reservations about working on this project?
-(Some publicist will not agree to work with author clients whose book covers are less than professional.
+(Some book publicists will not agree to work with author clients whose book covers are less than professional.
 See my article 9 Ways a Crappy Book Cover Can Sabotage a Marketing Campaign.)

 What do you expect from me while I am working with you?